[Editor's Note: This post was update on November 30, 2019 with more important metrics to follow]

 The data will pinpoint which social networks are working for your brand.
 If you're pouring money into Facebook ads, but you're getting more results from LinkedIn, then it's time to adjust your social budget allocation.
 If you're spending a good chunk of your time tweeting on Twitter, but you're seeing little if any interaction, then you might want to go a different route.

 In 2019, it's predicted that mobile phone users will climb to 4.68 billion.
 Yet, in many PR strategies, mobile users are little more than a footnote.
-Most often, mobile users are simply viewed as part of their larger audience.
+Most often, mobile users are simply viewed as part of a PR campaign's larger audience.

 Why should you monitor interactions from mobile users?
 Smart phones and tablets are becoming the devices of the future, if not moment.
 It is important to know how your brand is perceived from these devices.